REhab & Release

 From the age of 5 weeks, when wild young flying-foxes are too heavy for their mothers to carry while out feeding, our orphans are provided with clothes airers to hang on.
 At around 10 weeks of age they start to fly —usually annoying everyone in the household!
 Orphans are fully weaned on to chopped fruit and protein supplement by 12 weeks of age.

 From late January our hand-reared orphans between 14-16 weeks of age are gathered into a large creche aviary to socialize, practice their flying skills and begin the process of de-humanizing.
-After several weeks, they are transferred to Bat Rescue’s release aviary near a wild colony.
+After several weeks, they are transferred to a release aviary near a wild colony.
 The orphans receive support feeding until they eventually join the colony and become independent.
 The release process takes place during the months of March/April.
 Orphan season starts again in late September.

 RESCUE REHAB & RELEASE

 The purpose of wildlife caring is to release animals back to the wild.
 If an animal is unable to survive in the wild due to its injuries or disability, it is unfit for release.
-Those unable to be released must be euthanased according to the Code of Practice for the Care of Sick, Injured or Orphaned Protected Animals in Queensland, Nature Conservation Act 1992 (link).
+Those unable to be released must be euthanased according to the Code of Practice for the Care of Sick, Injured or Orphaned Protected Animals in Queensland, Nature Conservation Act 1992.
 There are only very few circumstances under which an animal may be kept in permanent care.